kathrineglie/Rocket_Man/README.md

 **Important:** Replace this README with info about *your* project!

+# Java Requirements

+This project requires [JDK 25](https://jdk.java.net/25/) or later to build and run.
+Java 25 has some nice new features, including support for Markdown in Javadoc comments (use `///` instead of `/**`), better support for pattern matching, simplified `main()` and console I/O (use `IO.*` instead of `System.in/out.*`).

+If you prefer, you can use an earlier version instead (Java 21 and Java 17 are still officially supported) – to do this, simply edit `pom.xml` and change `<maven.compiler.release>25</maven.compiler.release>` to whatever version you prefer.
+Also, you need to edit `.mvn/jvm.config` and delete the line `--sun-misc-unsafe-memory-access=allow` (which suppresses an annoying warning you'd get from Java 25).

 # Maven Setup
 This project comes with a working Maven `pom.xml` file.
 You should be able to import it into Eclipse using *File → Import → Maven → Existing Maven Projects* (or *Check out Maven Projects from SCM* to do Git cloning as well).
 You can also build the project from the command line with `mvn clean compile` and test it with `mvn clean test`.